How To Know If You Have Social Anxiety Disorder: DSM 5 Criteria

 If you believe that you or someone you love suffers from extreme social anxiety, help is available to you.

 Your first line of defense is psychotherapy.
 The most effective therapy for social phobia is cognitive behavioral therapy (CBT).
 CBT for social anxiety consists of 12-16 weekly sessions in which you are gradually exposed to triggering situations, while learning relaxation techniques and other coping skills.
+You can also pursue psychotherapy through group therapy which is one of many effective treatments.

-Medications may also be helpful in treating extreme social anxiety.
+Anti anxiety medications may also be helpful in treating extreme social anxiety.
 Generally, SSRIs (Selective Serotonin Reuptake Inhibitors) have been found to be most effective.
 The most commonly prescribed of these are Paxil and Zoloft.

 In some situations, other medications (like beta blockers or benzodiazepines) may be helpful.